A Day at LMC

 7:30pm: Concerts / Evening activities

 Each year, Luzerne Music Center invites more than 150 talented musicians from all over the world to its campus.
 The Junior and Senior sessions are divided primarily by age, and each make up one full orchestra and a small department of eight to 12 pianists.
 The intimate size lends itself to an 8:1 student to staff ratio, and guarantees significant personal attention for each attendee.
 The schedule at LMC is rigorous, enriching and designed in such a way that students can easily immerse themselves in music studies.

 Students are engaged in steady musical activity from 8 a.m. to 4 p.m. each day.
 Mornings often begin with warm-up classes and lessons, followed by a faculty-coached small ensemble rehearsals.
 After lunch, most students head to the orchestra and pianists go to repertoire class, followed by music theory and rhythm classes.
 LMC offers optional coursework in composition, conducting, chorus and jazz studies.

 In August, the Senior Session trains with musicians from The Philadelphia Orchestra for one week, which includes master classes, optional lessons, a side-by-side reading and/or sectionals.

 While training at Luzerne Music Center, you simultaneously take in the great outdoors of the Adirondack Park.
-To release from the intense musical day, LMC offers recreational activities such as softball, ping-pong, badminton, volleyball, basketball, and arts and crafts.
+To release from the intense musical day, LMC offers recreational activities such as softball, ping-pong, badminton, basketball, soccer, and arts and crafts.

 Maybe you’ll want to cool down from the hot summer day in Lake Luzerne.
 We have a private beachfront complete with canoes, kayaks, paddleboards and sailboats.
 Not a strong swimmer?
 No problem; book lessons with our certified swimming instructor and you’ll be doing laps in no time!
 The waters of Lake Luzerne are pristine, soft and spring fed.